University of Pittsburgh at Greensburg

-The University of Pittsburgh at Greensburg (Pitt-Greensburg or UPG) is a state-related liberal arts college in Greensburg, Pennsylvania.
+The University of Pittsburgh at Greensburg (Pitt-Greensburg or UPG) is a state-related liberal arts college in Hempfield Township, Westmoreland County, Pennsylvania.
 It is a baccalaureate degree-granting regional campus of the University of Pittsburgh.
 Opened in 1963, Pitt-Greensburg was granted four-year degree-granting status in 1988.
 As of 2020, Pitt-Greensburg had 1,439 undergraduates and 96 faculty.